Edition LLP22 - March 2022

 11.3.
 We may stop providing services to you at any time if we become aware of a conflict of interest that we believe cannot be resolved.

 11.4.
-We will not normally act or continue to act for a client in certain conflict of interest situations.
-However, we may act against an existing client in a matter of a type for which that client would not normally instruct us and in respect of which we did not possess relevant confidential information belonging to that client.
+The rules of the bodies by which we are regulated will prohibit us from acting or continuing to act for a client in certain conflict of interest situations.
+However, these rules would not necessarily preclude us from acting against an existing client in a matter of a type for which that client would not normally instruct us and in respect of which we did not possess relevant confidential information belonging to that client.
 This would be the case even if we were recorded as the address for service for that client’s registered intellectual property rights.

 12. RENEWAL OF REGISTERED INTELLECTUAL PROPERTY RIGHTS